Banking in India

-Modern banking in India originated in the mid of 18th century.
+Modern banking in India began in the mid-18th century.
 Among the first banks were the Bank of Hindustan, which was established in 1770 and liquidated in 1829–32; and the General Bank of India, established in 1786 but failed in 1791.

 The largest and the oldest bank which is still in existence is the State Bank of India (SBI).
 It originated and started working as the Bank of Calcutta in mid-June 1806.
 In 1809, it was renamed as the Bank of Bengal.
 This was one of the three banks founded by a presidency government, the other two were the Bank of Bombay in 1840 and the Bank of Madras in 1843.
 The three banks were merged in 1921 to form the Imperial Bank of India, which upon India's independence, became the State Bank of India in 1955.
 For many years, the presidency banks had acted as quasi-central banks, as did their successors, until the Reserve Bank of India was established in 1935, under the Reserve Bank of India Act, 1934.

 In 1960, the State Banks of India was given control of eight state-associated banks under the State Bank of India (Subsidiary Banks) Act, 1959.
 However the merger of these associated banks with SBI went into effect on 1 April 2017.
 In 1969, the Government of India nationalised 14 major private banks; one of the big banks was Bank of India.
 In 1980, 6 more private banks were nationalised.
 These nationalised banks are the majority of lenders in the Indian economy.
 They dominate the banking sector because of their large size and widespread networks.